tlawrence-TAG/sql-style-guide/README.md

 ## Example - Use TABS for indention!
 The code formats itself for text editors, etc.

+Readability & Maintainability first...
+We can fix the performance after that!
 Here's a non-trivial query to give you an idea of what this style guide looks like in the practice:

 ```sql